By Nicole Hilton, August 17th, 2020

 What helped that seed of faith to grow were, of course, the basics.
 I’m studying the scriptures everyday, I’m praying morning and night and any other time I want to feel connected, I’m receiving blessings (from a priesthood holder from the Church of Jesus Christ of Latter-day Saints), and I’ve been going to Institute, which is like a Sunday School class during the middle of the week.

-These realizations are HUGE for someone who has been a victim of Satanic Ritual Abuse.
+These realizations are HUGE for someone who has been a victim of abuse from the dark side.
 We survivors have been groomed to believe that having faith in God is fruitless.
 But I—and my Core—are here to tell you: it’s not fruitless.
 It’s where the safety and hope are.
 It’s where the ability to weather the storm lies.
 It’s where God is, just waiting with outstretched arms.
 It all begins with faith.